 Change is Good Even When It’s Hard

-For employers who are looking to tap into the highly qualified talent pool of entrepreneurs there are so many amazing professionals who are highly qualified and can enhance your organization in ways you can’t imagine.
-Many consultants and independent workers would consider re-entering the workforce.
-However, eight years is a long time.
-I have expectations, experiences and habits that might not mesh well with an employer.
-It was a risk but one that I’m happy I made.
+There are so many fantastic experts that are highly skilled and can boost your business in ways you can’t fathom for employers wishing to tap into the highly qualified talent pool of entrepreneurs.
+Many consultants and independent contractors would like to return to the labor.
+But eight years is a long time.
+I have expectations, experiences, and habits that may or may not be compatible with an employer.
+It was a risk, but one I’m glad I took.

-Transition from entrepreneur to employee hasn’t always been easy.
-I’ve enjoyed my first ninety days and for the first time in a long while I’m energizing and excited about the new challenges that lay ahead.
-Change is good, people.
-Change is good.
+It has not always been easy to transition from entrepreneur to employee.
+I’ve had a wonderful first ninety days, and for the first time in a long time, I’m energized and eager about the new challenges that await me.
+People, change is good.
+Change is beneficial.